MrWolfZ/simplux/recipes/advanced/testing-code-triggering-side-effects/README.md

 # Recipe: testing my code that triggers side effects

-This recipe shows you how simple it is to test your code that triggers side effects (like loading data from your API) with **simplux**.
+This recipe shows you how simple it is to test your code that triggers side effects with **simplux**.

 If you are new to **simplux** there is [a recipe](../../basics/getting-started#readme) that will help you get started before you follow this recipe.
 The recipe for [performing side effects](../performing-side-effects#readme) is also important for following this recipe.